 The digital outputs include a dual AES pair of 3-pin male XLR connectors (AES1+2).
 These output encrypted DSD data when an SACD is playing; however, while a CD is playing, the Settings > Upsample Mode menu page sets the interface to output either encrypted DSD data (1 bit at 2.822MS/s) or DXD data (24 bits at 352.8kS/s) or DSDx2 data (1 bit at 5.644MS/s).
 Meanwhile, the AES interface on 3-pin male XLR connector (AES3) outputs 16/44.1 data, whether a CD or SACD is playing.
 Finally, the two SPDIF (1 x RCA Phono and 1 x BNC) connectors outputs 16/44.1 data, whether a CD or SACD is playing.

 The 23kg Vivaldi Transport Mark II sports the same distinctive sculpted wave finish seen throughout the Vivaldi range.
 As with all Vivaldi components, it is encased in aerospace-grade aluminium and is available in anodised silver or matt black finish.
 It also benefits from the latest dCS software and is compatible with all devices in the Vivaldi range.

 dCS states that the Vivaldi Transport Mark II has been “meticulously engineered and exhaustively tested to ensure it delivers exceptional performance and provides the same levels of quality, longevity, and reliability as the rest of the dCS Vivaldi range.”

-The Vivaldi Transport Mark II will begin shipping on November 1, priced at £31,500 RRP.
-Local pricing and availability has not yet been confirmed.
+The Vivaldi Transport Mark II will begin shipping on November 1, priced at US36,500 RRP.

 StereoNET’s resident rock star, bass player, and gadget junkie.
 His passion for gadgets and Hi-Fi is second only to being a touring musician.